CircleZ3791117/PEMalDetection/readme.txt

 This project focus on static analysis of malware.

-In the future work, i'm going to add dynamic features.
+In the future work, i'm going to add dynamic features and try to utilize deep learning method.

-Deep learning method(CNN, RNN, etc) will also be explored.
+In the production environment we are going to use Spark.